AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 2. Select the version and region of the image and then purchase the image.

-    An image can only be used on ECS instances that are deployed within the same region in which the image was purchased.
+    An image can be used only on ECS instances that are deployed within the same region in which the image was purchased.
 In addition, you can purchase only one image at a time.
-If you need to create multiple ECS instances, you must purchase multiple images.
+If you want to create multiple ECS instances, you must purchase multiple images.

 3. You can use the image that you purchase to create an ECS instance or replace a system disk.